Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 Step 3: Identify an advocacy group — your internal champions

 In an essay on resistance to change from half a century ago, HBR wrote that “the social aspect is what determines the presence or absence of resistance.
 Just as ignoring this fact is the sure way to trouble, so taking advantage of it can lead to positive results.”
+In other words, your internal champions will help you:

 • Advocate for the benefits of the new tool